AMSAT-NA/PacSatFSKBoard/NOTES.md

 # TODO

+Add 0 ohm resistors for I2C interface, perhaps?

+Add 0 ohm resistors to make some of the dual-board lines available if the dual-board switching parts are not populated.

 Remove the 0 ohm resistor between the LNA and BPF.
 You can remove the inductor there to disconnect the sections.